ttskch/bulkony/README.md

     public function onError(array $csvRow, ErrorList $errorList, Context $context): bool {
-        // you can log errors for one csv row or something here...
+        // you can log errors for one csv row or do something here...

         // you can choose continue or abort on error occurred return ValidatableRowVisitorInterface::CONTINUE_ON_ERROR;